SUP PUMP

 They usually have a higher volume than traditional air pumps and often come with adapters to fit different nozzle sizes.

-Now that you know what a SUP pump is let’s talk about how to choose the right one for you.
+Now that you know what a SUP pump is, let’s discuss choosing the right one.

 There are three main factors to consider when choosing a SUP pump:

-• The type of valve on your paddleboard: There are two standard valves on paddleboards, Leash plugs, and Boston valves.
-Most inflatable paddleboards will have either a Boston valve or a Leash plug (also called an inflation valve).
+• The type of valve on your paddleboard: There are two standard valves: Leash plugs and Boston valves.
+Most inflatable paddleboards will have either a Boston valve or a Leash plug (an inflation valve).
 If your paddleboard has a Boston valve, you’ll need a SUP pump with a Boston adapter to attach the hose.
 If your paddleboard has a leash plug adapter, you’ll need a pump with a leash plug.
 Some pumps come with both adapters, while others only come with one or the other.

 • The size of your paddleboard: Stand-up paddleboards come in all different sizes.
 Some are as small as 6 feet, while others are as large as 12 feet.
 The size of your paddleboard will determine the size of the Pump you need.
 A giant paddleboard will require a higher-volume pump to inflate it quickly, while a smaller paddleboard can be extended with a lower-volume pump.

-• The type of inflation you need: There are two main types of inflation for paddleboards, double action and single action.
+• The type of inflation you need: There are two main types of inflation for paddleboards: double-action and single-action.
 Double-action pumps inflate on both the up and down strokes, while single-action pumps only grow on the down stroke.
-Double-action pumps are usually more expensive than single-action pumps, but they’re also much faster at inflating your paddleboard.
+Double-action pumps are usually more expensive than single-action pumps but are much faster at inflating your paddleboard.

 Now that you know what to look for in a SUP pump, let’s look at some of the best options on the market.